Elucidation/Christmas2014/README.md

 ```
 >> SamSolutionAttempt
 Elapsed time is 0.619949 seconds.
-Secret message: check in the couch
+Secret message: ***
 ```

+>!
+The answer is in the [previous commit](https://github.com/Elucidation/Christmas2014/tree/2707bf2a5b18ae99d2d1e4787ad1fbe2b7829904) if you want to see it

 ---